mstgnz/transformer/README.md

 ## Transformer
-#### Transformer for json, yaml and xml files
+### Transformer for json, yaml and xml files

-The main purpose of this project is to consolidate what I know, apply, learn new things, understand file systems and at the end of the day serve humanity :)
+The main purpose of this project is to convert json, yaml and xml files into a golang object.

-This project aims to convert json, yaml and xml files into a golang object and then into each other.
+As you know, there are two ways to convert json, yaml and xml files into an object.

-During the conversion process, the file format will be checked first.
-If the file is in an error-free format, an error-free conversion takes place.

-Users will be able to do this conversion process in two ways with command line or api.

-I have assigned the adopted path for conversion between files as follows.
-Rather than converting the given file directly, converting it to an object and giving it a chance to make certain changes to that object and then produce the output in the desired format.

-This way the project will not resist development.

-The map that comes embedded in the Go programming language is unfortunately unordered. so I'm looking for a way to decode sequentially.

-- Check File Format - DONE
-- Decode File - DONE (but the map is unordered so UNDONE) - do refactor
-- Create recursive function and write to node - DONE
-- Create and print the desired file - UNDONE
-- .......
+The first way is to create a struct suitable for the file contents and put it in order.
+But here we need to write the struct structure.
+For a large file this will be cumbersome.

+The second way is to convert it to a map object.
+Unfortunately, this map object is unordered.
+Therefore, it does not provide the structure we want.

+The third way is to write our own key-value structure and design it to be sequential.

+This transformer gives us the 3rd path.

+### What will this process bring us?

+Our structure will hold the next, previous and parent objects along with the key/value.
+In this way, we will have the opportunity to move on the struct.
+We can also customize this struct as we want by adding the methods we want.
+By default, it will have search, remove, move and replace methods.

+File conversion will be made easier using this package.